The following statement of faith represents what we as church members believe:

 We believe that Jesus’ life, death, and resurrection is the sole means by which we receive forgiveness of sins and the imputation of His righteousness; that those truly saved are secure forever; and that the Holy Spirit lives within every true believer, teaching and guiding them in holy living through His power and Word (John 6:37, 40; 10:27-30; 14:6; Romans 4:24-25; 8:9; 2 Corinthians 5:21; 1 Peter 3:18; 1 John 2:29; 4:7; 5:1).

 We believe that the church is a unique spiritual organism designed by Christ, made up of all believers and that all those who believe in Christ are incorporated into the body of Christ, His church.
-We believe that the Lord Jesus is the Head of the church; that Christians are called to assemble in local congregations to carry out the tasks of edifying, encouraging, instructing, equipping, and sending forth its members to make disciples, all as an act of worship (Matthew 16:18; 28:19-20; Ephesians 1:22-23; Hebrews 10:25; 1 Peter 2:9; 4:10-11).
+We believe that the Lord Jesus is the Head of the church; and that Christians are called to assemble in local congregations to carry out the tasks of edifying, encouraging, instructing, equipping, and sending forth its members to make disciples, all as an act of worship.
+Each local congregation operates under the Lordship of Christ.
+In such a congregation each member is responsible and accountable to Christ as Lord.
+Its scriptural leaders are its pastors/elders.
+There is no Scriptural distinction between elder, pastor, overseer, etc. – they are all the same office.
+While both men and women are gifted for service in the church, the office of pastor/elder is limited to men as qualified by Scripture (Matthew 16:18; 28:19-20; Ephesians 1:22-23; 1 Timothy 2:11-3; 3:1-7; Titus 1:5, 7; Hebrews 10:25; 1 Peter 2:9; 4:10-11; 5:1-3).

 We believe that the Lord Jesus Christ has committed two ordinances to the local church, baptism and the Lord’s Supper.
 We believe that Christian baptism is by water immersion into the name of the triune God following a believer’s profession of faith.
 We believe that the Lord’s Supper was instituted by Christ for confessing believers to commemorate His death.
 We believe that these two ordinances should be observed and administered until the return of the Lord Jesus Christ (Matthew 28:18-20; Acts 2:38; 1 Corinthians 11:17-33).